mobile-devices/driver-behavior-pattern-dotnet-example/README.md

 # Configure the program

-You need to update source code (program.cs) to declare your Imeis and token for authentication.
+You will need to update source code (program.cs) to declare your "Imeis" and "token" for the authentication.

 # Execution